-If you’d like to continue seeing your current dentist, check to see if your dentist participates in Dentcare or is a UFT panel dentist.
-If your dentist belongs to both plans, you will save money by enrolling in Dentcare, though keep in mind that if you require care from a specialist, you will need a referral to see a specialist on the Dentcare panel.
+If you’d like to continue seeing your current dentist, check to see if your dentist participates in Dentcare or is a SIDS panel dentist with the UFT.
+If your dentist belongs to both plans, you will save money by enrolling in Dentcare, though keep in mind that if you require care from a specialist, you will need a referral to see one on the Dentcare panel.
 If your dentist belongs to neither plan, you’ll need to decide whether continuing to see that dentist is worth the extra out-of-pocket expense.

 Special coordination of dental benefits

-If you and your spouse or domestic partner are both UFT members with the Scheduled Benefit Plan, you are eligible for Special Coordination of Benefits.
-Special Coordination of Benefits can significantly increase reimbursement for dental work.
+If you and your spouse or domestic partner are both UFT members with the Scheduled Benefit Plan, you are eligible for special coordination of benefits.
+Special coordination of benefits can significantly increase your benefits for dental work.
 If you use the services of a panel dentist, you will generally have no out-of-pocket costs on covered services.
 If you use the services of a nonparticipating dentist whose charges are above the scheduled payments, you will be eligible for additional reimbursement under your spouse or domestic partner’s coverage.
-Special Coordination of Benefits does not, however, extend the limits on time or frequency of treatment.
+Special coordination of benefits does not, however, extend the limits on time or frequency of treatment.

-To obtain this Special Coordination of Benefits, do not assign payment of the dental benefits directly to your dentist.
-Instead, check the appropriate box at the top right of the dental claim form and submit it directly to CIGNA.
+To obtain this special coordination of benefits, do not assign the claim payment directly to your dentist.
+Instead, check the appropriate box at the top right of the claim form and submit it directly to CIGNA.